Andrew Yang Is Right About Climate Change, Says NASA Oceanographer Josh Willis

 “We are all connected by the same ocean.”

-Per CNN, Yang will attend the climate town hall next month alongside Vice President Joe Biden; Vermont Sen. Bernie Sanders; Massachusetts Sen. Elizabeth Warren; New Jersey Sen. Cory Booker; Minnesota Sen. Amy Klobuchar; South Bend, Indiana Mayor Pete Buttigieg; and former Texas Rep. Beto O’Rourke.
+Yang will attend the climate town hall next month alongside Vice President Joe Biden; Vermont Sen. Bernie Sanders; Massachusetts Sen. Elizabeth Warren; New Jersey Sen. Cory Booker; Minnesota Sen. Amy Klobuchar; South Bend, Indiana Mayor Pete Buttigieg; and former Texas Rep. Beto O’Rourke, according to CNN,

 Yang is also set to appear in the fall debates in September and October alongside the same attendees to the climate event as well as former U.S. Secretary of Housing and Urban Development Julian Castro and California Sen. Kamala Harris